arnaud-lb/fselectmenu/README.md

 FSelectMenu is a Fast and non-intrusive HTML select menu.

-Features:
+## Features:

- - Fast: rendering is done on the server side (no DOM manipulation on the client side)
+- **Fast**: rendering is done on the server side: no DOM manipulation on the client side

+- **Non intrusive**: Once FSelectMenu is initialized you can forget it: every select menu will work, whether they were present during initialization or added later.
+(FSelectMenu uses event delegation.
+The HTML code is generated on the server; all that is left to FSelectMenu is to listen for events bubbling to the document element.).

- - Non intrusive: Works out of the box with existing scripts
+- **Non intrusive**: Works out of the box with existing scripts
    - Scripts don't have to know anything about FSelectMenu for simple things like listening for events, getting and changing the value, etc.
    - Scripts interact with the native select element directly
-   - Works well with Ajax (any FSelectMenu added on the document after page is loaded just works, without calling any FSelectMenu method)

 Usage
 -----